Juke34/AliNe/README.md

 U unstranded; SR stranded reverse; SF stranded forward; IU inward unstranded; OU outward unstranded; MU matching unstranded; ISF inward stranded forward; ISR inward stranded reverse; OSF outward stranded forward; OSR outward stranded reverse; MSF matching stranded forward; MSR matching stranded reverse ([see herefor morde details](https://salmon.readthedocs.io/en/latest/library_type.html))
 🚫 Not applicable

+By default the `--library_type` is in auto mode and the pipeline will automatically detect the library type.
+You can also specify manually the library type to use via the `--library_type` parameter.
-If the skip_libray_usage paramater is set the information provided about the library type provided by the user or guessed by the pipeline via the --library_type parameter is not used.
+If the `skip_libray_usage` paramater is set, the information about the library type—either provided by the user or inferred by the pipeline using the `--library_type` parameter—will be ignored.
-/!\ If you provide yourself the librairy type via the aligner parameter, it will be used over the information provided or guessed via --library_type.
+**Note:** If you explicitly specify the library type via the aligner parameter (e.g. `hisat2_options` for hisat2), that value will take precedence over any information provided or inferred using `--library_type`.

 ### Aligner and annotation